 Setting up logistics for your online store

 Whether your online shop is big or small, efficient inventory management and ecommerce logistics are always a point of concern.

 When you are just starting a new ecommerce business, you might wonder how to finance your inventory.
 Soon you will be wondering how much inventory your business needs, or how to deal with excess inventory.

 Brick and mortar stores often place their products and logistics process within those retail locations, but many ecommerce businesses store their inventory in a warehouse or a distribution center.
 After an influx of online orders or inventory expansion, you may find your warehouse lacking space.
 Or maybe you end up spending hours upon hours on order picking.
 That’s when most businesses start optimizing their ecommerce logistics.
 Regularly assessing the storage management and supply chain can save a lot of time and money.

 Regularly assessing your storage management and supply chain can save time and money.

 Managing your inventory resources

 If you manage your storage in house, the first order of business of setting up your logistics process is finding a racking system.

 This system needs to fit the size and weight of your products.
 Will you use pallet racks, wide span storage racks or shelf racks?
 Consider how people move through the warehouse when order picking too.
 A smaller aisle means more storage space, but can become impractical with multiple picking carts.
 Lastly, classifying your products by name, colour code or popularity can prevent unnecessary searching.

 To further streamline your inventory management, consider automating certain processes.
 Stock management software can be a godsend for keeping track of your stock in one central database.
-This software can also tell you which products are running out fast or are typically ordered together.
+Such an inventory management system can also tell you which products are running out fast or are typically ordered together.
 With this information you can arrange these products in your warehouse more efficiently.